KEM-Spain/ZSH_Python/README.md

 # KEM-Projects
 -- Stuff I develop and use everyday --

-Many zsh utilities, some perl, and some python.

-For zsh, there is a library of various useful functions.
+Zsh, Python, and Perl.

+Zsh: function library
+Zsh: Youtube/Rumble search and download

-For zsh apps based on the library, there is built in debugging support.
+For apps based on the library, there is built in debugging support.

+Python: torrent search engine to supplement torrent clients.
+Currently, Deluge is the client.

-Perl is embedded in a few library functions.
+Perl code is embedded in a few functions.

-As for python, there is a torrent search engine developed to sit on top of deluge.